sitedata/checklyhq.com/site/content/blog/nodejs-api-web-frameworks-2019.md

 on their site.

-That is why in this 2019 Node.js framework roundup we have categories on **sponsorship**, **donations** and **NPM audit vulnerabilities** to give a better insight into how each of the frameworks listed tackles this issues.
+That is why in this 2019 Node.js framework roundup we have categories on **sponsorship**, **donations** and **NPM audit vulnerabilities** to give better insight into how each of the frameworks listed tackles these issues.
 Frameworks are evaluated alphabetically.

 <!--more-->